dcloudio/hbuilderx-extension-docs/en/ExtensionDocs/Api/env/Clipboard.md

 > Supported from HBuilderX 2.7.6+

-Clipboard object, which can be used to read the content of the clipboard and write content to the clipboard.
-Currently, only text format is supported
+The clipboard provides read and write access to the system's clipboard.
+Currently, only text format is supported.

 ## readText

-> Read clipboard content
+> Read the current clipboard contents as text.

 #### Parameter Description
 No parameters